 Read this article and discover the History of Cannabis!

 Cannabis is known by a number of different names; weed, marijuana, pot, and many more.
 Through archaeological evidence, researchers have discovered that humans began using cannabis at least as far back as the third millennium BC, in China.
-Its various roles in many human civilisations throughout history makes it a very interesting plant to explore, with myriad uses and a long line of users.
+Its various roles in many human civilisations throughout history make it a very interesting plant to explore.
+Furthermore, with myriad uses and a long line of users, we are excited to share the history of cannabis in this article.

 Ancient Uses of Cannabis